Sunday 25 June 2023

 What to check if your INAV setup is misbehaving

-Don't use a model setup that you have used previously.
+GOLDEN RULE - Don't edit or reuse an existing model setup for INAV.
 Make a fresh blank model in your radio to ensure there are no leftover mixes, trims, logical switches or overrides.

 Configure your model like this -